AWegnerGitHub/awegnergithub.github.io-content/2025_07_06_fix_git_data_dirs_gitlab_18.md

 ## Solution

-As usual, GitLab is good at providing [documentation on resoluting and migrating][2] through the deprecations.
+As usual, GitLab is good at providing [documentation on resolving and migrating][2] through the deprecations.
 However, on my first attempt I encountered an error.
 I believe it's because I missed a note buried in the text - not the code blocks - the first time.

 > Note that the `/repositories` suffix must be appended to the path because it was previously appended internally.